 What is smishing?
 How to spot + avoid an attack

 You’ve probably heard of phishing, but what is smishing?
-Learn how scammers use text messages to spread malware and steal data, the types of smishing scams out there, and how to recognize the warning signs of a smishing attack.
-Then, strengthen your online security with Norton 360 Deluxe to help block scams and prevent threats.
+Learn how scammers use text messages to spread malware and steal data, different types of smishing scams to look out for, and how to recognize the warning signs of a smishing attack.
+Then get Norton 360 Deluxe to help block scams and prevent threats.

 What is smishing?

-Smishing is a type of cyberattack that uses deceptive text messages to trick recipients into providing personal information or clicking malicious links.
-The term “smishing” is a combination of “SMS,” the technology that enables text messaging, and “phishing,” the type of social engineering attack that aims to trick people into clicking malicious links.
+Smishing is a type of phishing cybersecurity attack that uses deceptive text messages to trick recipients into providing personal information or clicking malicious links.

-Scammers use smishing to perpetrate identity theft, fraud, or spread different types of malware.
-Shielding yourself against smishing attacks involves staying vigilant, understanding the signs of suspicious text messages, and learning to protect your mobile security
+Scammers use smishing to perpetrate identity theft and fraud or even to spread different types of malware.
+Shielding yourself against smishing attacks involves staying vigilant, understanding the signs of suspicious phishing text messages, and learning to protect your mobile security.

 Smishing vs. phishing vs. vishing

 Phishing is a social engineering tactic used by scammers and cybercriminals.
-It’s often carried out via fake emails pretending to be trusted sources.
-Phishing attacks account for 36% of all data breaches in the US.
+It’s often carried out via fake emails pretending to be from trusted sources.
+Phishing attacks accounted for 36% of all data breaches in the US in 2023.

 How does smishing work?

-Cybercriminals use a combination of malware, malicious links, text threats, and social engineering tactics to carry out smishing attacks.
+Cybercriminals use a combination of malware, malicious links, text threats, and social engineering tactics (like fear-inducing language and manipulation) to carry out smishing attacks.
 Here are the usual steps of a smishing attack:

-1. A scammer sends out a text message using social engineering tactics to trick you into believing the message is legitimate.
+- A scammer sends a text message using social engineering tactics to trick you into believing the message is legitimate.

-2. You click on the infected link or provide them with personal information.
+- You click an infected link or provide personal information.

-3. The scammer uses your compromised information to carry out further attacks, commit fraud, or even sell the stolen data on the dark web.
+- The scammer uses your information to carry out further attacks, commit fraud, or even sell the stolen data on the dark web.

 5 types of smishing attacks

-Smishing text messages can come in many forms, because hackers like to customize their messages to fit their targets.
-Keep these different kinds of smishing texts on your radar to help ensure the Cyber Safety of your smartphone and even your Internet of Things (IoT) devices.
+Smishing text messages can come in many forms because hackers like to customize their messages to fit their targets.
+Keep these different kinds of smishing texts on your radar to help ensure the Cyber Safety of your smartphones and tablets.

-Package delivery scams are among the most common types of smishing attacks, and are especially prevalent during holidays or major sales events.
-You might receive a text message supposedly sent by FedEx, USPS, or another reputable mail carrier notifying you about a delivery snag or requesting an update on shipping details.
-Often, the text is a scam, and the real aim is to trick you into clicking a harmful link or divulging personal information.
+Package delivery scams are among the most common types of smishing attacks, especially during holidays or major sales events.
+You might receive a FedEx, UPS, or USPS scam text notifying you about a delivery snag or requesting an update on shipping details.
+The text is a scam, aiming to trick you into clicking a harmful link or divulging personal information.

 2. Financial services smishing scams

 Financial services smishing scams take advantage of the fact that almost everyone uses banks and credit card companies to manage their finances.
-These smishing messages pose as legitimate banking institutions to get you to compromise sensitive data like Social Security numbers, addresses, phone numbers, passwords, emails, and more.
+These smishing messages pose as legitimate banking institutions to get you to volunteer sensitive data like your Social Security number, address, phone number, password, email, and more.
+Smishers often send fraud alerts, warning targets about suspicious activity on their account, prompting them to click a link or call a phone number, both of which are malicious.

-For example, IRS-related scams to watch out for are messages that promise tax credits or help with setting up an online IRS account.
+Some IRS-related scams to watch out for are messages promising tax credits or help with setting up an online IRS account.
 The IRS has reported an increase in smishing attacks, so keep that in mind if you receive a text message supposedly from the IRS.
+And remember that the IRS will never text you.

 3. Confirmation smishing scams

-A confirmation smishing scam uses fake confirmation requests to get you to compromise sensitive information.
-This could be for an online order, an upcoming appointment, or a bill invoice for business owners.
+A confirmation smishing scam uses fake confirmation requests to get you to expose sensitive information.
+This could be for an online order, an upcoming appointment, or an invoice for business owners.
 The smishing text may contain a link directing you to a site that asks you to input login credentials or other sensitive data to verify your appointment or purchase.

 4. Customer support smishing scams

-Customer support smishing scams send smishing texts posing as any company a person may trust — not just banks or credit card companies.
+Customer support smishing scams send smishing texts posing as any company a person may trust—not just banks or credit card companies.
 They may pose as a representative from an online business or a retailer notifying you of an issue with your account.
-They’ll provide directions to solve the issue, which may include directing you to a fake site infected with spyware
+They’ll provide instructions to solve the issue, which may include directing you to a fake site infected with spyware.

 5. Gift or giveaway smishing scams

-If you’ve ever received a “You’ve won!!” text only to find yourself prize-less, you’re familiar with gift smishing.
-This type of smishing attack advertises a fake contest giveaway and tries to get you to click a malicious link to claim your prize.
-If you do tap and end up on their site, your device could get infected with malware
+This type of smishing attack offers you a free gift or advertises a fake contest giveaway, trying to get you to click a malicious link to claim your prize.
+If you tap the link and end up on a website, your “gift” may be your own device infected with malware.

 Smishing attack examples